ifesdjeen/ifesdjeen.github.com/articles/ruby_is_not_the_best_choice_for_uploads.md

 ## The problem

-Your application will grow faster than you will know.
-Scalability and extendability should be built into your architecture from day one.
+Your application will grow faster than you can say Jack Robinson.
+Scalability and extendability should be built into architecture from day one.
 Often people are taking shortcuts for sakes of simplicity, but many 'simpler' solutions get deeper and deeper into system's core and after some time it's quite difficult to get them out of there.

 *Modularity* often helps to build systems with interchangable and disposable parts.
 Back in Java days it was cool to use those IoC (Inversion of Controls) and Dependency Injection things.
-In Ruby world these are not applicable.
+In Ruby world everything is much easier.
 It's all solved by Duck Typing.
-Although, it's important to bring the modularity to the next level, and start separating not only low-level-compontnt-related functionality, but also more high-scale stuff.
+Although, it's important to bring the modularity to the next level, and start separating not only low-level-component-related functionality, but also more higher-order
+concepts: functionality and features.

-For example, if you use ElasticSearch or Solr for model indexing, it's good to have functionality related to indexing in a separate module, or sometimes, even in a complete new library.
+For example, if you use ElasticSearch for model indexing, it's good to have functionality related to indexing in a separate module, or sometimes, even in a complete new library.
 Same goes for denormalization.
-If you want keep your data denormalized in some common manner, it would be good to keep denormalizing functionality separate.
-That way extending, replacing or even throwing these parts away will become quite easy.
+If you want keep your data denormalized in some common manner, it would be good to keep related functionality separate.
+If you do so, extending, replacing or even throwing these parts away becomes easier.

-After some time, you start noticing that denormalizing data in your models starts toucing hundreds of records, indexing starts taking a bit longer than you intially expected, converting 250Mb video from avi to 3gp forces users to wait in front of screen and wonder why the heck page load takes so much time.
-Having functionality already separated, it's enough to move everything you had to a different app, and launch callbacks whenever that functionality required.
+After some time, you start noticing that denormalizing data in your models touces hundreds of records, indexing takes a bit longer than intially expected, converting 250Mb video from avi to 3gp forces users to wait in front of screen and wonder why the heck page load takes so much time.
+Having functionality already separated, it's enough to move everything you had to a different app, launch callbacks whenever that functionality required, and handle processing offline, without keeping the user waiting.

 Before I even start my long story, I'd recommend you to bookmark and add to your reading list 2 things: [http://rubyamqp.info/](http://rubyamqp.info/) (which I'm proud to help maintaining to [Michael Klishin](http://twitter.com/michaelklishin) and a book [RabbitMQ in Action](http://manning.com/videla/) by